 – St. Vincent School, Oakville

 Prices are based on groups of 20 participants.
 An additional fee per student applies to groups of more than 20.
 For every 10 participants in your group you will receive 1 complementary adult admission.
 Additional adults will be charged $16.95 each.
 We welcome those accompanying special needs students free of charge.
 All of our education and day camp programs are HST exempt.

 What to Expect

 Inside and out: Education programs at Black Creek Pioneer Village take place both outdoors and inside our 40 heritage buildings!

-When you arrive, students may disembark from the buses in front of the Visitor’s Centre group entrance.
+When you arrive, students will disembark from the buses in front of the Visitors’ Centre group entrance.
 Ample bus parking is provided.

 Washrooms are located in the Visitors’ Centre and also outside in the village.
 Plan to arrive approximately 10-15 minutes before your program is scheduled to begin.